Section: Library Operations

-- Customers who engage in misconduct will be given one warning and asked to behave in an appropriate manner.
+- Customers who engage in misconduct will be warned and asked to behave in an appropriate manner.
 Customers who do not modify their behavior after one warning may be asked to leave the Library.

-- If necessary, the designated Person In Charge may call the police.
+- If necessary, library staff may call the police.

 Customers who engage in repeated or egregious misconduct may receive a written notice or be subject to additional action, including being banned from the Library or served with a Trespass Notice.